terintealexandrin18/p1ebike/README.md

 <img src="assets/picture/readmefiles/contactpage.jpg" alt="contact detail, address and the form for a booking">

 - In this section, our email address and contact number are provided for easy access to customers who wish to contact us.
+  - The value of this feature is to allow customers to easily contact the business, improving accessibility, trust, customer support, and communication.
 - Our customers can conveniently schedule appointments through the website using the booking form.
+  - This feature allows customers to schedule appointments through the website using the booking form.
+It offers the convenience of choosing a desired time slot and aims to provide customer satisfaction.

 ### Future Features

 - In the near future, we plan to create a gallery page showcasing the services we have provided.
+  - The value of this feature is to showcase the services we have provided to our customers.
+This can greatly influence the user's choice to utilize our services.

 ## 3 Technologies